A project of transformation & Community

 Be apart of the future, support today!!

-At this point all our efforts and all your support is focused on getting our fruit trees planted!
+At this point all our efforts and all your support is focused on getting our lot cleaned up, garden beds up and running and fruit trees planted!

 If you would like to dedicate a tree in honor or in memory of a person please message us.